 (v) Fuel Surcharge Adjustments

 The Andhra Pradesh Electricity Regulatory Commission (the “APERC”) passed various orders approving the levy of Fuel Surcharge Adjustment (“FSA”) charges for the period from April 01,2008 to March 31, 2013 by power distribution companies from all the consumers of electricity in the then existing undivided state of Andhra Pradesh, India where the Company's headquarters and principal manufacturing facilities are located.
-Separate writ petitions filed by the Company for various periods challenging and questioning the validity and legality of this levy of FSA charges by the APERC, are pending before the High Court of Andhra Pradesh and the Supreme Court of India.
+Separate writ petitions filed by the Company for various periods, challenging and questioning the validity and legality of this levy of FSA charges by the APERC, are pending before the High Court of Andhra Pradesh and the Supreme Court of India.

-The total amount approved by APERC for collection by the power distribution companies from the Company in respect of FSA charges for the period from April 01, 2008 to March 31,2013 is ' 482.
+The total amount approved by APERC for collection by the power distribution companies from the Company in respect of FSA charges for the period from April 01,2008 to March 31, 2013 is ' 482.
 After taking into account all of the available information and legal provisions, the Company has recorded ' 219 as the potential liability towards FSA charges.

 However, the Company has paid, under protest, an amount of ' 354 as demanded by the power distribution companies as part of monthly electricity bills.
-The Company remains exposed to additional financial liability should the orders passed by the APER be upheld by the Courts.
+The Company remains exposed to additional financial liability should the orders passed by the APERC be upheld by the Courts.

 During the three months ended June 30, 2016, the Supreme Court of India dismissed the Special Leave Petition filed by the Company in this regard for the period from April 01, 2012 to March 31, 2013.
-As a result, for the quarter ended June 30, 2016, the Company recognized an expenditure of ' 55 (by de-recognizing the payments under protest) representing the FSA charges for the period from April 01, 2012 to March 31, 2013.
+As a result, for the quarter ended June 30, 2016, the Company recognized an expenditure of ' 55 (by de-recognizing the payments under protest) representing the FSA charges for the period from April 01, 2012 to March 31,2013.

 (vi) Indirect taxes related matters Value Added Tax (“VAT”) matter